Safeguarding adults and children

 Everybody needs a bit of extra support from time to time and the Help Hub makes sure you get that help as soon as possible.

 A scam is a dishonest scheme designed to cheat people out of money.
 There are many scams with new ones appearing constantly.
-Norfolk Trading Standards has the latest details on their webpage where you can also sign up to their newsletter.
-Friends Against Scams also gives advice to help protect you from Scams.
+Norfolk Trading Standards gives useful advice and guidance and you can sign up to their newsletter.
+Friends Against Scams has advice to help protect you from Scams.

 Modern slavery and human trafficking